cqtan/microservices-primer/README.md

 - Add this line `alias k="kubectl"` to your `.zshrc` file for a shortcut, e.g. `k get pods`
 - You can chain the creation of multiple Resource Objects with `---` symbol
 - If you see the option `-f` you can alternatively do `.` to target all yaml files instead
-- Use local development tool `brew install skaffold` to automate builing and applying Pods and Deployments by running `skaffold dev`
+- Use local development tool `brew install skaffold` to automate building and applying Pods and Deployments by running `skaffold dev`
   - if Skaffold does not exit gracefully, run `skaffold delete` to clean up manually

 # Scenarios